Continuing Education Committee

-The Communications Committee oversees the content of the website and VOTA Voice newsletter.
-The committee Chair and members solicit articles and submissions from the VOTA membership and publicize VOTA activities and occupational therapy to the members of the profession and to the general public.
-The VOTA Voice is published as a paper or electronic newsletter at least once every three months.
-Ultimately the newsletter serves to maintain a record of VOTA activities that have historical significance.
+The Communications Committee oversees the content of the website and social media.
+The committee chair and members solicit articles and submissions from the VOTA membership and publicize VOTA activities and occupational therapy to the members of the profession and to the general public.

 The membership chairperson is responsible for recruiting new members, maintaining current members and helping to promote and educate VOTA to the community.
 The committee works closely with our business manager updating our membership letter each year, deciding when to purchase the BOM therapist lists, and implementing creative and useful incentives for membership and when to send reminders about membership renewal.